JermellB/restagraph/README.md

 The aim is a black box that automagically converts a schema into an API, without any _need_ for a regular user to know about its internals.

-### Current state

-Proof-of-concept: it works for simple resources and relationships, and has reasonable error-handling.
-Currently adding dependent resources, which only exist in the context of other resources.
+There is explicit support for dependent resources, i.e. resources that only make sense in the context of another.

 ## What goes in the database